• Skip to primary navigation

 • spring onions

-ingredients for tofu adobo rice
+ingredients for vegan adobo rice

 In a saucepan over low heat, add oil and sauté garlic cloves for 3 minutes.
 Add in dried bay leaves, ginger slices, and peppercorns.
 Continue to sauté for another 2 minutes on low heat: